The Art of Leonardo da Vinci

 Leonardo’s sfumato technique helped make his human subjects look like living and breathing subjects.

 Leonardo and his artistic style influenced a lot of other artists.
 One artist influenced by this technique and style of Leonardo was Michelangelo.
-The frescos that Michelango created became more dynamic and expressive due to Leonardo’s technique and style.
+The frescos that Michelangelo created became more dynamic and expressive due to Leonardo’s technique and style.
 It is interesting to point out that even though Leonardo and Michelangelo were bitter rivals, Leonardo’s art influenced Michelangelo’s art.

-Leonardo’s art, technique, and style also influenced other Renaissance painters such as Raphael (1483-1520).
+Leonardo’s art, technique, and style influenced other Renaissance painters, such as Raphael (1483-1520).
 Another painter Leonardo influenced was Filippino Lippi (1457 – 1531) and del Sarto (1486-1531).

-A lot of Leonardo’s theory of knowledge was based on his study of nature.
+Leonardo’s theory of knowledge was based on his study of nature.
 He was also intrigued with the human body.
 It is believed that he dissected up to 30 human bodies and then used a lot of that knowledge to make detailed anatomical drawings.

 Leonardo’s belief in empiricism was considered very radical for the time.
 This was so radical because the Church and Ancient Classical authors were wholly unchallenged at the time, and people were encouraged to follow the Church and classical thought and not use their experiences to learn outside what was already given to them.